vinayr-07/Track-Smart/README.md

 ## 🧠 Developer Insight

-> I designed this app completely from scratch for a tuition teacher, based on their real-world needs.
+> I designed this app completely from scratch for my former tuition teacher, based on their real-world needs.
 > While I had no prior experience in Android development, I used AI tools to convert my ideas into working, production-ready code.
 > This is a proof of concept that creativity, logic, and AI together can build real software solutions.